jamescherti/watch-xfce-xfconf/README.md

 ## Introduction

-The command-line tool `watch-xfce-xfconf`, written by [James Cherti](https://www.jamescherti.com/), allows displaying and watching the xfconf-query commands of all the XFCE 4 Xfconf settings that are being changed by XFCE programs like xfce4-settings-manager, thunar, catfish, ristretto, among others.
+The command-line tool `watch-xfce-xfconf` allows displaying and watching the xfconf-query commands of all the XFCE 4 Xfconf settings that are being changed by XFCE programs like xfce4-settings-manager, thunar, catfish, ristretto, among others.

-The `watch-xfce-xfconf` command-line tool is especially useful for users who want to replicate XFCE 4 settings on several computers.
+The `watch-xfce-xfconf` tool is especially useful for users who want to replicate XFCE 4 settings on several computers.

 ### What is xfconf-query?